 The South Vancouver Island Potters Guild has been part of Souper Bowls of Hope from the very beginning, when Souper Bowls founder Helen Hughes drew members of the guild into this event, and, though not a potter, joined the guild to express her support.
-Since then, Guild members have created and contributed hundreds of bowls every year to help ensure that each person who participates in the event can carry off a prized creation.
+Since then, Guild members have been contributing artists – donating hundreds of bowls every year to help ensure that each person who participates in the event can carry off a prized creation.

 Guild members also contribute a large variety of ceramic items that are sold via the Pottery Sales Table.
 They volunteer to set up and man the table and to help out with other parts of the event.

 This year’s Souper Bowls will be the first without the late Betty Burroughs, one of its strongest supporters, who each year created Celebrity Bowls, large platters which were then signed by celebrities visiting Victoria, glazed, fired, and auctioned off.

 The South Vancouver Island Potters Guild was formed in 1999 to support, motivate and educate clay artists, and to promote an awareness of the ceramic arts.
 Some 80 potters, from the Cowichan Valley to Sooke to Victoria, from full-time professionals to novices, are Guild members.

 The Guild meets on the second Monday of each month, and sponsors a variety of professional development programs.
 It produces a monthly newsletter, maintains a lending library of books and DVDs, and holds an annual show and sale.

 For more information on South Vancouver Island Potters Guild: